Current Status

 The purpose of this guide is to prepare you to organise a rapid (100-day) project that aims to significantly improve a strategic issue that requires fresh thinking and collaboration across departments and/or organisations.

-The approach you will learn about is called the 100-Day Challenge.
-Leaders in the private sector, in Government and in non-profit organisations, have used it to make breakthrough improvements on a multitude of issues and in dozens of countries all over the world.
-So, you will join a community of global leaders who have achieved remarkable results by empowering and enabling others in their organisations and communities.
+You will be learning about the 100-Day Challenge Approach.
+Leaders in the private sector, in Government and in non-profit organisations, have used this approach to make breakthrough improvements on a multitude of issues and in dozens of countries all over the world.
+So, you will be joining a community of global leaders who have achieved remarkable results by empowering and enabling others in their organisations and communities.

 Below are some of these leaders describing the results they were able to inspire through 100-Day Challenges.